ss25sand/Gurdwara-Website/README.md

 ## Desciption

-This website is designed with a React front end and Express back end.
+This website is designed with a React front end and back end optimized for scability.
+The back end is designed using a Golang Micro-service Architecture using go-micro and gRPC with a GraphQL API and Postgresql database.
+Currently tested and deployed using docker.

 ## Features

-Website includes multiple pages using React Router, an image slider and a RESTful API login system that allows admin to change program events in a schedule that is only visible to viewers implemented by making requests to a MySQL Database.
+Website includes multiple pages, an image slider and a GraphQL API login system that allows admin to schedule program events in a calendar based on user booking requests.